Jump to:

 Social role and social support system

 Following TBI, changes may be noted in a child’s emotional, behavioral, and social interactions.
+The most persistent negative impacts of TBI in children are behavioral changes and problems in adaptive functioning.
 Patient and family support is important through all phases after TBI.
-Social workers, psychologists, child life specialists and educators may be necessary for coping, adjustment, and reintegration into society and school.
+Specifically, family-level factors such as caregiver distress or depression and deterioration of family functioning as well as home environment factors such as parental responsiveness and negativity are critical social-environmental influences on outcomes for children following a TBI.
+In severe TBI, socioeconomic disadvantages have been associated with poor cognitive and academic outcomes.
+Social workers, psychologists, child life specialists, and educators may be necessary for coping, adjustment, and reintegration into society and school.
 Ongoing community support groups may be available as well.

 If abuse is suspected, the child should be further evaluated by the medical team for signs of non-accidental trauma.
-Please see the Knowledge NOW submission on Child Abuse for further details regarding evaluation and reporting requirements.
+Please see the PM&R Knowledge NOW topic on Physical Abuse (Non-Accidental Trauma) for further details regarding evaluation and reporting requirements.

 At different disease stages

-Therapy services include physical therapy, occupational therapy, speech therapy, and neuropsychological testing/tracking of alertness, command following, and post-traumatic amnesia.
+Therapy services include physical therapy, occupational therapy, speech therapy, and neuropsychological testing.
 The goals of therapy include preventing secondary complications, teaching strategies to compensate for impaired or lost function, optimizing the use of abilities as they return, and educating and supporting the family.
-The need for pediatric specific rehabilitation is determined by looking at general outcomes, family behavior, cognitive, speech, language, swallow, gross and fine motor skills as well as neuropsychology evaluations and school reentry.
+In general, medical interventions center around improving delivery of rehabilitation by treating complications such as spasticity, dystonia, and arousal.
+The need for pediatric specific rehabilitation is determined by looking at general outcomes, family behavior, cognitive, speech, language, swallow, gross and fine motor skills, neuropsychology evaluations, and school reentry.
 When a rehab unit’s focus is pediatrics, the neuropsychology and cognitive outcomes are better.
 Also, both pediatric and CARF accredited rehabilitation units are better in achieving social reintegration and school reentry.
 During rehabilitation, behavioral psychology services may be necessary if the patient is agitated and may also be needed for coping and adjustment.
 A special educator should work with the team to facilitate school re-entry and creation of an Individualized Education Plan (IEP) as needed.

-Chronic/stable: Impairments in all domains may continue long-term.
+Impairments in all domains may continue long-term.
 The goal will be to decrease the effect of a chronic disability on growth and development.
-Following TBI, significant recovery may be seen over the first year and may continue at a slower pace over time.
-Ongoing monitoring of impairments and impact on the child’s functioning will be important.
+Following TBI, significant recovery may be seen over the first year and may continue at a slower pace over time with a recovery plateau.
+Children with severe TBI may demonstrate a secondary acceleration of worsening of symptoms around 24-36 weeks following the recovery plateau.
+Studies have shown that children with all severities of TBI do not fully recover to preinjury level of functioning even 3 years after injury.
+As a result, there is a need for longitudinal reassessment beyond 1-year postinjury.15 Ongoing monitoring of impairments and impact on the child’s functioning will be important.
 Splinting, therapy, and educational needs may vary over time.

 Coordination of care